airshipit/pegleg/doc/source/cli/cli.rst

 ---------------

-Determine if any PKI certificates from a site are expired, or will be expired within N days (default N=60, no maximum, minimum 0).
-Print those cert names and expiration dates to ``stdout``.
+Determine if any PKI certificates from a site are expired, or will be expired within ``days`` days.
+If any are found, print the cert names and expiration dates to ``stdout``.

 **-d / --days** (Optional).

-Number of days past today's date to check certificate expirations.
-Default days=60.
-Minimum days=0, days less than 0 will raise an exception.
+Duration (in days) to check certificate validity from today.
+Default=60, minimum=0, no maximum.
+Values less than 0 will raise an exception.

-No maximum days.
+NOTE: Checking PKI certs where days = 0 will check for certs that are expired at the time the command is run.

 **site_name** (Required).